jorijn/laravel-security-checker/README.md

 Jorijn\LaravelSecurityChecker\ServiceProvider::class,
 ```

-_Note: On Laravel 5.5 and up, this package will use auto discovery and the above step is no longer required._
+_Note: On Laravel 5.5 and up, this package will use auto discovery, and the above step is no longer required._

 ### Configuration
 If you want the package to send reports by email, you'll need to specify a recipient.